electricimp/impTest/README.md

 ## Overview

-**impTest** is a set of tools to run unit tests built with [impUnit](https://github.com/electricimp/impUnit) test framework. **impTest** leverages [Electric Imp Build API](https://electricimp.com/docs/buildapi/) to deploy and run the code on imp devices.
-All tools are written in [Node.js](https://nodejs.org/en/) and fully available in sources.
+**impTest** is a set of tools intended to run unit tests that are built with the [impUnit](https://github.com/electricimp/impUnit) test framework. **impTest** leverages [Electric Imp Build API](https://electricimp.com/docs/buildapi/) to deploy and run the code on imp devices.
+All tools are written in [Node.js](https://nodejs.org/en/) and are fully available in sources.

 **Test Project** - is a directory (with all subdirectories) where the tests are located.

-There is one **Test Project Configuration** per one Test Project.
-It's a file where all settings related to all tests of the corresponding Test Project are located.
+There is one **Test Project Configuration** per one Test Project. **Test Project Configuration** contains all settings related to all tests of the corresponding Test Project.

 **Project Home** - is a directory where Test Project Configuration is located.

-All files located in Project Home (and in all subdirectories) which names match with the patterns specified in [Test Project Configuration](#test-project-configuration) are considered as files with Test Cases.
+All files located in Project Home (and in its subdirectories) are considered as files with Test Cases if their names match the patterns specified in [Test Project Configuration](#test-project-configuration).

 **Test Case** - is a class inherited from the `ImpTestCase` class.
-There may be several Test Cases (classes) in a file.
+There can be several Test Cases (classes) in a file.

-**Test** - is a method which name starts from `test`.
-(E.g. *testEverythingOk()*) There may be several tests (methods) in a Test Case (class).
+**Test** - is a method which name starts with `test` (e.g., *testEverythingOk()*).
+A Test Case (class) can contain several tests (methods).

 In order to work with impTest you need to:
 - [Install](#installation) impTest